 And if I had a young daughter, I’d tell her that constantly; how brilliant she’s doing (I’d go one step further and mortify her by wearing it on a t-shirt with an arrow).
 This encouragement from a young age isn’t just needed – it’s vital.
 And the results of a major US study are anything to go by; we need all the young women around us to hear them more than ever.

-According to The Guardian, researchers in the US have found that primary school-age girls lack belief in their own abilities when compared to their male peers.
+According to an article in The Guardian from a few years ago, researchers in the US have found that primary school-age girls lack belief in their own abilities when compared to their male peers.
 Girls as young as six are convinced that boys are more innately brilliant or gifted than them.
-The research, published in the journal Science‘showed that girls – unlike boys – are more likely to put good grades down to hard work, rather than natural talent.
+The research, published in the journal Science showed that girls – unlike boys – are more likely to put good grades down to hard work, rather than natural talent.

 Psychologists from three American universities carried out a range of tests with 400 girls and boys aged between five and seven to examine how gender stereotypes affected children’s beliefs about intelligence and ability.
 They discovered that from as young as six, they are far less likely to believe in female intelligence, whereas six-year-old boys identified people of their own gender as being ‘really, really smart?
 65% of the time – for girls of the same age, that figure shrank to 48%.

 This study shows that girls are internalising those cultural messages early in development, believing that, yes they may work hard, but they are not naturally really smart.